Preparing Jewish boys for adulthood

 In addition to the club, which meets once a week, there will be a trip or event a few times over the year and a special Friday night dinner focused on the Bar Mitzvah boys.
 Most of all, your son will learn about what it really means to be Jewish, and why the most important Jewish teen in the world is…your son!

-For location and time information, the calendar of the school year of 2020/2021, our Covid-19 policies, and tuition and registration information, choose from the menu below.
+For location and time information, the calendar of the school year of 2020/2021, and tuition and registration information, choose from the menu below.